Asari Ski Resort

 Asari sits below the road up to Kiroro Ski Resort, so the other backcountry option is to get a mate to drop you off so you can ski down to the Asari ski resort.

 Like the rest of Hokkaido, Asari gets plenty of snowfall.
-As the skiing is at relatively low altitude, the quality of the powder may not be well maintained relative to other Hokkaido ski resorts, but at least there is plenty of virgin snow on offer.
+As the skiing is at relatively low altitude, the quality of the powder may not be well maintained relative to other Hokkaido ski resorts, although it has a mostly northeast aspect and there is usually plenty of virgin snow on offer.

 Where is Asari Ski Resort?

-Asari is located in a hot spring area, Asarigawa Onsen, at the foot of Asaridake (Mount Asari).
-Asarigawa Onsen is only 9km southeast of the town of Otaru, and 35km northwest of Sapporo in Hokkaido (the north island of Japan).
-Asari is close to Kiroro as the crow flies, although the drive between the two ski resorts takes about 50-60 minutes.
+Asari is located in a hot spring area, Asarigawa Onsen, only 9km southeast of the small city of Otaru, and 35km northwest of Sapporo in Hokkaido (the north island of Japan).

 Asarigawa Onsen Accommodation

-You could stay in one of the Asarigawa Onsen hotels and also use it as a base to visit Kiroro.
-Alternatively you could commute from Sapporo hotels, or from Otaru or Niseko.
+Or you could stay in one of the many Otaru hotels and Otaru makes a great base to visit various ski area.
+Alternatively you could commute from a Sapporo hotel.

 Asari Ski Resort Facilities